nighthawkcoders/society-of-coders/data/lessons/Data.md

   <p align="center">
   <img src="https://ourworldindata.org/exports/children-per-woman-UN-74fc09d9cb68ef3e2c16e8223117bd15_v8_850x600.svg" />
 <p>
-* This right here has a clear downward trend.
-* One can extend the graph and can make predictions.
-* It is safe to say that is 2020, the children per women will be lower than 2015.
+As you can see, there is a clear downward trend.
+One can make safe inferences on this trend.
+It would be safe the say that there will be less children from women is 2020 than 2015.
 As you can tell, these are rather simple.
-There are question on this exam that are easy point so make sure you get them.
+There are question on this exam that are easy point so make sure you get them!

 A. Pracice question
  <p align="center">